English

 Can I visit all Naples Underground sites in one day?

-Since each site takes about 1.5–2 hours each to fully explore, and are within 20 minutes of each other, it is possible to visit all the Naples Underground sites in one day.
+Since each site takes about 2 hours each to fully explore, and are within 20 minutes of each other, it is possible to visit most of the Naples Underground sites in one day.
+However, in order to best appreciate the nuances of each site, it's recommended to limit it to two in a day.

 How should I plan my visit so I can visit all the Naples Underground sites in one day?